 Uber Eats

-To be honest, Uber Eats has a much more variety of restaurants compared to DoorDash.
+To be honest, Uber Eats has a much wider variety of restaurants than DoorDash.
 They also have different discounts and personalized offers, for example, the “order one, get one free” deal.
-Although it should be the same meal to use this option, we left a comment for a restaurant to make one meal spicier than another one when we ordered from a Thai restaurant.
-Please note that the price for the meal is usually lower than it actually costs.
-For example, you want to order Massaman Curry, the price is $21, but you have to add meat/seafood and rice to the order, and you have to separately pay for it.
-In the end, the “order one get one free” deal is only applied to Masaman Curry ($21) and is not applied to the additional stuff.
-There are also different fees applied to the order, like taxes, tips, and service fees.
+Although it has to be the same meal to use this option, when we ordered from a Thai restaurant, we left a comment asking the restaurant to make one meal spicier than the other.
+Please note that the listed price of a meal is usually lower than what it actually costs.
+For example, say you want to order Massaman Curry: the price is $21, but you have to add meat/seafood and rice to the order, and pay for them separately.
+In the end, the “order one, get one free” deal only applies to the Massaman Curry ($21) and not to the add-ons.
+There are also various fees added to the order, like taxes, tips, and service fees.

 Here is an example of our first order: